-Due to the known divestiture of our energy marketing business on February 29, 2012, the Committee selected an earnings per share goal based on ongoing operations for 2012.
+The Committee selected an earnings per share goal based on ongoing operations for 2013.
 This meets the objectives of the plan, including:

 - aligns the interests of the plan participants and the shareholders with a corporate-wide component; - motivates employees and supports the corporate compensation philosophy; - provides an incentive reflective of core operating performance by adjusting for unique one-time events; - easily understood and communicated to ensure "buy-in" from the participants; and - meets the performance objectives of the plan, to achieve over time an average payout equal to market competitive levels.